Regulation Crowdfunding - What is Regulation Crowdfunding?

 Why do Crowdfunding campaigns fail?

 The Crowdfunding campaigns fail because of a lack of momentum within the first 48 hours of the campaign launch.
 Observation has proved that there is a need for enhanced efforts at the start of the Crowdfunding campaign.

 Crowdfunding helps to access a large pool of funds and has proved to be effective for small businesses and start-ups.
 In addition to this, the compliance and other regulatory hustles are limited compared to the listing requirements.

 What are the disadvantages of Crowdfunding?

-Although Crowdfunding has limited procedural requirements, there is a need to comply with specific filing and other requirements related to disclosures which may be costly.
+Although Crowdfunding (Do's and don't of crowdfunding) has limited procedural requirements, there is a need to comply with specific filing and other requirements related to disclosures which may be costly.